haltakov/simple-photo-gallery/doc/GalleryConfiguration.md

 * `background_photo` - the file name of the photo that should be used as background image.
 Example: `"usa-170.jpg"`.
 * `background_photo_offset` - the vertical offset of the overview image in percentage.
 Use this to shift the portion of the overview image that is shown to focus on the most important pars.
 Example: `30`.
 * `url` - URL of the website where your gallery will be hosted.
 This information is only needed to enable better display when you share a link to your gallery on social media like Twitter or Facebook.
 Example: `"https://www.haltakov.net/gallery_usa_multi/CUPcTB5AcbutK3vyLQ26"`.
+* `date_format` - optional parameter if you want to display the date the image is taken in the caption.
+See [Photo Date](#photo-date) for more information.
+Disabled by default.

 ## Photo Captions